Inger Hansen 1983 – 1990

 Prior to taking up the position, Mr. Marleau served the Parliament of Canada for 32 years, including 13 as Clerk of the House of Commons.
 He was made an honourary officer of the House of Commons in 2001.

 Mr. Marleau became the City of Ottawa’s Integrity Commissioner in 2012.

 Suzanne Legault 2010 – 2018

-Suzanne Legault served as Information Commissioner of Canada from June 2010 to February 2018, following a brief period acting as Interim Commissioner.
+Suzanne Legault served as Information Commissioner of Canada from June 2010 to February 2018, following a brief period as Interim Commissioner.

 Previously, Ms. Legault worked at the Competition Bureau as Deputy Commissioner of Competition and Special Advisor to the Commissioner.
-She also worked as Crown counsel for the Department of Justice Canada and was in private practise both as defence and Crown counsel.
+She also worked as Crown counsel for the Department of Justice Canada and was in private practice both as defence and Crown counsel.